 One of the group’s most important early projects was to establish local self-help groups across California.
-Today, the NSA has more than 130 local support group chapters nationwide.
+Today, the NSA has nearly 200 local support group chapters nationwide.
 Following are just a few of our accomplishments:

 The NSA’s rich history reflects an unwavering commitment to helping people who stutter, their families, and the clinicians who serve them.
 The organization’s history of growth shows the success of our mission and outreach programs as we work to spread our message of hope, dignity, support, education and empowerment.